Podshot/MCEdit-Unified/README.md

-# MCEdit
+# MCEdit-Unified

-MCEdit is an open-source, BSD-licenced world editor for the viral indie hit [Minecraft](http://www.minecraft.net/).
+MCEdit-Unified is an updated fork of the original MCEdit by Codewarrior.
+The previous license still applies.
+MCEdit-Unified is an open-source, BSD-licensed world editor for the viral indie hit [Minecraft](http://www.minecraft.net/).
 For downloads and update info, visit the official website at [khroki.github.io/MCEdit-Unified](http://khroki.github.io/MCEdit-Unified/).
 The rest of this file is intended for computer programmers, Linux/Mac users, and those who wish to run from source.

 ## Localisation